About Us

 Housing Attorney, CPLP

 Prior to coming to CPLP, Jordan worked as a legal service provider in Cincinnati, Ohio providing legal representation to low-income Cincinnatians facing eviction, foreclosure, and wage garnishment.
-Jordan earned both my J.D. and my bachelor's degree from the University of Cincinnati.
-She has a bachelor's degree in International Affairs, where she focused my studies on international human rights.
+Jordan earned both her J.D. and bachelor's degree from the University of Cincinnati.
+She has a bachelor's degree in International Affairs, where she focused studies on international human rights.
 Jordan come to this work with the belief that housing is a fundamental human right.
 As a housing attorney, she aims to empower clients to fight housing injustice and learn from clients' experiences to inform practical policy solutions.

 Molly O'Hara